In the past, Kinsta was almost exclusively a premium host, with prices starting at $100. That all changed in late 2017.

 If you want to experience the custom MyKinsta dashboard for yourself, Kinsta offer a full-featured demo that you can try without needing to purchase hosting.
 Click the button below to go to the demo:

 2. Support Is Available Everywhere Through Intercom

-In those screenshots above, you might’ve noticed that Intercom icon floating around in the bottom right corner:
+In the first screenshot above, you might’ve noticed that Intercom icon floating around in the bottom right corner.